Heinrich Philipp Bossler

 Heinrich Philipp Bossler also written Boßler [ˈbɔslɐ], (22 July 1744, Darmstadt – 8 September 1812, Leipzig) was a renowned German music publisher and impresario.
 Among other things, he achieved his importance as a publisher of original compositions by the Viennese classics.

 Family

-Bossler was born as the son of Friedrich Jacob Bossler (1717 – 1793), a court air gun maker for the landgraves of Hesse-Darmstadt, and the Schultheiss's daughterCatharina Justina Fischer (1717 – 1772) from Braubach.
+Bossler was born as the son of Friedrich Jacob Bossler (1717 – 1793), a court air gun maker for the landgraves of Hesse-Darmstadt, and a Schultheiss's daughter, Catharina Justina Fischer (1717 – 1772) from Braubach.
 His grandfather Johann Peter Bossler (1689 – 1742) is documented as a court gunsmith of the Hessian landgraves since 1715 and founded the Darmstadt branch of the Bossler family from southern Hesse.

 Heinrich Philipp thus descended from a gunsmith family belonging to the hunting history of Hesse-Darmstadt, whose air rifles can be found in all the renowned gun collections of Europe.

 Heinrich Philipp Boßler was a second cousin of the dramatist and novelist Friedrich Maximilian Klinger.
 Klinger's paternal grandmother and Boßler's paternal grandfather Johann Peter Boßler were siblings.